tjibbev/no-rush/README.md

 - /presentation: contains several image outputs used in the presentation

 ## Automatic results
-By running the several auto scripts the different algorithms will automatically be run and filtered for the best result.
-These results will be output to a file and can then be compared.
+By running the auto script of an algorithm, the algorithm will automatically be run for a certain amount of time and the solution lengths will be saved to a file.
+The random algorithm will be filtered for the best result.
+The algorithms can now be compared.
 Run:
+- auto_random_run.py
 - auto_breadth_first.py
+- auto_a_star.py

+By running the the tune script of efficient_search.py, you find out what the best filter value is per board.
+Run:
-- tune_efficient_search.py
+- tune_efficient_search.py (TO DO: this is not working yet..)